Side Menu ☰

 Our range of educational courses, workshops and resources are available to people who use Central and North West London NHS Foundation Trust’s services, their supporters (friends, family or carers) and CNWL staff.

-The CNWL Recovery College thrives on partnership.
+The CNWL Recovery & Wellbeing College thrives on partnership.
 We bring together people with professional experience of mental health and people with lived experience of mental health to design innovative courses that actually make a difference.
 All of our courses and workshops are designed to contribute towards wellbeing and recovery and are co-delivered by people who have the personal experience of living with mental health difficulties, known as peer recovery trainers.

-The CNWL Recovery College aims to promote opportunities for the recovery and social inclusion of people with different mental health experiences.
+The CNWL Recovery & Wellbeing College aims to promote opportunities for the recovery and social inclusion of people with different mental health experiences.
 We do this in a safe environment that nurtures hope, fosters growth, creates opportunity and draws on the strength of peer-to-peer support.